rikvanriel/kiwiclient/README.md

 ## Dependencies

+Although the code has some backward compatibility with Python2 it is recommended you use Python3.

 Make sure the Python package `'numpy'` is installed.
-On many Linux distributions the command would be similar to `'apt install python-numpy'`
+On many Linux distributions the command would be similar to `'apt install python3-numpy'`

 ## Demo code

 The following demo programs are provided.
 Use the `--help` argument to see all program options.

 * `kiwirecorder`: Record audio to WAV files, with squelch.
-Option `--wf` prints various waterfall statistics.
+Option `--wf` prints various waterfall statistics. <br> Adding option `--wf-png` records the waterfall as a PNG file. `--help` for more info.
 * `kiwiwfrecorder`: Specialty program.
 Saves waterfall data and GPS timestamps to .npy format file.
 * `kiwifax`: Decode radiofax and save as PNGs, with auto start, stop, and phasing.
 * `kiwiclientd`: Plays Kiwi audio on sound cards (real & virtual) for use by programs like fldigi and wsjtx.